 Every BB&N graduation is a celebratory event, but none was possibly more jubilant than the one held for the Class of 2021 on June 11 on Nichols Field at the Upper School campus.
 Only a few months ago it was unclear whether an in-person graduation was even feasible, but with many COVID restrictions for Massachusetts lifted, the graduation ceremony took place "in real life," as students often like to say.
 The temperate, sunny day could not have been more perfect, or appreciated, by those in attendance.

 The School is dedicated to excellence in its educational programs and in personal character development.
 Fundamental to such excellence is an inclusive curriculum and a diverse community where members learn to live within and to appreciate and celebrate a rich variety of cultures.
 In addition, the School teaches students to recognize and address overt and subtle racism, as well as other inequities caused by class, gender, or religion, which exist in every community and throughout the world.

 The School commits itself to narrowing the divisions that mistrust and estrangement have caused in society.
 To that end, the School expects its members to treat each other with basic kindness, respect, and equity, so that all who attend our school are aware of their own culture and have a respect for the cultural identities of others.

-The BB&N Parents’ Association and Office of Multicultural Services has also created several organizations at the request of parents that are dedicated to furthering multicultural initiatives at the School.
-These include MPA (Multicultural Parents Alliance), CGSA (Community Gender and Sexuality Straight ), and SAPA (South Asian Parents’ Alliance), the Asian and Asian America Parents Alliance and the newest group Spanish Speaking Parents Alliance.
+The BB&N Parents’ Association and Diversity, Equity, Inclusion, and Global Education Office has also created several organizations at the request of parents that are dedicated to furthering multicultural initiatives at the School.
+These include MPA (Multicultural Parents Alliance), CGSA (Community Gender and Sexuality Alliance), Parents of Black Students (PBS), Parents for Racial Equity (PRE), South Asian Parents’ Alliance (SAPA), the Association for Asian and Asian-American Parents (4As), and the Latin American and Hispanic Families Association (LAHFA).